rbachawal/Mywork/Motr/MotrCodeStyle.md

                   ...
           };

-  * avoid implicit field initialization using designated initializers;
+  * Avoid implicit field initialization using designated initializers;

       (Rationale: it helps to find all struct field usage and it documents default value of the field.);

-  * use enums to define numerical constants:
+  * Use enums to define numerical constants:

           enum LSD_HASHTABLE_PARAMS {
                   LHP_PRIME   = 32416190071ULL,